-This paper has described a landmark database construction method using omnidirectional videos and GPS positions.
-Using the landmark database enables us to obtain absolute poses of a normal camera.
-In the construction of landmark database, any manual measurement processes are not required.
-Experiments indicate that the landmark database constructed by the proposed method is applicable to augmented reality system except for calculation time problem.
-As our future works, we must investigate landmark database construction methods using confidence coefficients from GPS.
+This paper describes a geometric registration method using landmark database generated from omnidirectional videos and GPS positions.
+The method enables us to obtain absolute positions and postures of a camera.
+In construction of landmark database, any manual measurement processes are not required.
+Experiments indicate that geometric registration of a video sequence captured with a general single camera is successfully achieved.